PGA Tour on CBS: Theme music

 CBS' PGA coverage has used several different pieces of music throughout its history.
-The current theme music was introduced in 2015 and was composed by Helmut von Lichten.
+The current theme music was introduced in 2015 and was composed by Helmut Vonlichten.
 From 2003-2014, a Yanni composition, "Fanfare," has been used as the theme for the broadcasts.
 Past theme music has included "Take It From The Top" by Earl Klugh (mid-1980s) and "St. Ives Theme" by Lalo Schifrin (late 1970s to early 1980s).
 As with the Masters Tournament (see above), the PGA Championship uses its own distinct theme music, which has included "The Gift" by David Barrett (1991–2002) and "Burlingame" by E.S.
 Posthumus (2003–2014).
 CBS has also used "The Thrill of Victory" by E.S.
 Posthumus on its coverage of the Masters, along with several pieces by David Dachinger in a collection titled "Master Works".

 In 2015, both the PGA Tour and PGA Championship coverage began using new theme music.
-The PGA Tour broadcasts began using "Tour of Champions" by Helmut Von Lichten as the theme music.
+The PGA Tour broadcasts began using "Tour of Champions" by Helmut Vonlichten as the theme music.
 The PGA Championship telecasts began using a separate Von Lichten composition, the name of which has not been revealed.
 TNT also uses a different version of the Von Lichten PGA Championship theme, composed by Trevor Rabin.

-On Saturday, January 30, 2021, CBS debuted a new theme song for its coverage at Torrey Pines in San Diego, kicking of its 64th season of coverage.
+On Saturday, January 30, 2021, CBS debuted a new theme song ("Fairway to Greatness" by Helmut Vonlichten) for its coverage at Torrey Pines in San Diego, kicking of its 64th season of coverage.